MalayAgr/MesoNet-DeepFakeDetection/readme.md

 ### 3.1.
 Best Model

 Training was meant to be carried out for _30_ epochs with a batch size of _32_.
-A learning rate schedule with an initial learning rate of _0.001_, decay rate of _0.10_ and a maximum decay limit of _0.000001_ was also used.
-In fact, the model was trained for only _18_ epochs since the results were already satisfactory.

-For this particular model, the number of steps after which one step of decay should be applied is calculates dynamically based on a decay limit (the lowest learning rate), decay steps and the number of epochs.
+For this particular model, the number of steps after which one step of decay should be applied is calculated dynamically based on a decay limit (the lowest learning rate), decay steps and the number of epochs.
 The reason behind this is that using a fixed number made the decay either too slow or too fast.
 This makes it more gradual.
 This feature wasn't implemented during training of the second model.

+A learning rate schedule with an initial learning rate of _0.001_, decay rate of _0.10_ and a maximum decay limit of _0.000001_ was also used.

+In fact, the model was trained for only _18_ epochs since the results were already satisfactory.

 Final metrics after 18 epochs are as follows: